-The inaugural session of the Infrachain challenge is focused on the Public Sector Blockchain developed by the Ministry for Digitalisation.
-Teams will have 30 hours to develop an innovative project based on the Public Sector Blockchain and code a working demo.
-Each team will get 5 minutes to pitch their project in front of a jury and convince them that their solution is the best.
+The 2nd session of the Infrachain challenge is focused on the Public Sector Blockchain developed by the Ministry for Digitalisation and on digital credentials and wallets.
+Teams have 30 hours to develop an innovative project based on the Public Sector Blockchain and code a working demo.
+Each team gets 5 minutes to pitch their project in front of a jury and convince them that their solution is the best.

 Context of the Hackathon Challenge

 Today, a lot of official documents are still exchanged as (scanned) paper documents between public authorities and the private sector, public authorities and citizens or within the public sector itself.
 These documents can for example be certificates issued by banks or insurance companies, subsidies requests, certificates of residence, customs documents, … The public sector can be an issuer of information (e.g., diploma, certificate of residence, driving licence …) or a verifier (e.g., proof or purchase of an electrical vehicle or of solar panels to receive subsides).

 Paper documents need to be encoded – often manually – with all the downsides this encompasses: encoding errors, unstructured data, increased costs, fraud, … Also the verifier has little or no means to check the authenticity of data.